jpinsonneau/mcp-shield/docs/comparisons.md

 - **MCP Shield alone**: Best for single MCP server deployments that need complete OAuth flow handling
 - **mcp-gateway alone**: Best for multi-server deployments with existing OAuth infrastructure
-- **MCP Shield + mcp-gateway**: Best for multi-server deployments that need complete OAuth flow handling with OpenShift-specific features and proxy token security
+- **MCP Shield + mcp-gateway**: Best for multi-server deployments that need complete OAuth flow handling with OpenShift-specific features, proxy token security, and direct tool routing for better performance

+**Key Features When Using MCP Shield with mcp-gateway:**
+- ✅ **Automatic Gateway Discovery**: MCP Shield automatically detects mcp-gateway and discovers upstream servers
+- ✅ **Direct Tool Routing**: Tool calls bypass mcp-gateway and go directly to upstream servers, reducing latency
+- ✅ **Complete OAuth Flow**: Full OAuth 2.0 discovery, registration, and token exchange support
+- ✅ **Proxy Token Security**: Enhanced security with proxy tokens instead of exposing real user tokens
+- ✅ **Session Management**: Automatic session establishment and management for direct routing

 If you're running a single MCP server (like prometheus-mcp-server) and need full OAuth support for MCP clients, MCP Shield provides a simpler, more focused solution.
-If you need to aggregate multiple MCP servers and also need complete OAuth flow handling, use MCP Shield as a sidecar with mcp-gateway.
+If you need to aggregate multiple MCP servers and also need complete OAuth flow handling, use MCP Shield as a sidecar with mcp-gateway to get the benefits of both: multi-server aggregation, complete OAuth flow handling, and direct tool routing for optimal performance.